 In any given moment, a man’s growth is optimized if he leans just beyond his edge, his capacity, his fear.

-They don’t do shit that scares them!
+That they don’t do shit that scares them – truly, truly scares them.

-They break the rules!
+They break the rules.

 They just don’t care.
 Because they have no limits, no regrets, no fears.

-They are ALWAYS willing to do what horrifies most anyone else, because they haven’t yet been shown that they ought to fear it or should not do it.
+They are always willing to do what horrifies most anyone else, because they haven’t yet been shown that they ought to fear it or should not do it.
 They haven’t yet been told that that kind of behavior is not “normal” or “acceptable”.
 They haven’t been conditioned socially in what is taboo and what is okay, what is forbidden and what is not, what will draw unwanted attention to them (and criticism of them) and what will not.

-Every time they speak too loudly they’re told to be quiet.
+And so every time they speak too loudly they’re told to be quiet.

 Every time they speak out of turn they’re told to shut up.